cretic/metricalgpt/README.md

 # metricalgpt

-A set of jupyter notebooks to:
+This repository explores tools for generating, scanning (parsing), and analyzing metrical lines (human and AI)

+You can:

-1) generate prompts for metrical lines (prompt_generator.ipynb)
+1) generate prompts for metrical lines (prompt_generator.ipynb) + a few resulting dictionaries of prompts (prompts folder)

 2) generate AI lines and parse these lines using prosodic.py (LLM_prompt_and_parse.ipynb)